burgundy dahlia luxury floral wedding cake designs sugar flowers by kelsiecakes 1 - sugar flowers by kelsie cakes

 Keep your cake in a cool, dry place, away from direct sunlight.
 Sunlight can cause the colors of your sugar flowers to fade over time, so be mindful of where you store it.
 (Blue and purple food coloring especially seem susceptible to fading.)
 And heat can cause not only your buttercream to melt and your cake to settle, but it can also cause your sugar flowers to ‘wilt’ or bleed colors.
 Definitely not the look you’re going for!

-Phone-sized scrolling image of sugar flower storage checklist next to the text reading storing sugar flowers is a piece of cake.
-Your go-to checklist for sugar flower shelf life + storage
+phone-sized scrolling image of sugar flower storage checklist next to the text reading storing sugar flowers is a piece of cake. your go-to checklist for sugar flower shelf life + storage

 Transportation of your Buttercream Cake (with or without flowers)